Please make a note of the following:

 To recount the life of someone famous from Britain that lived in the past, explaining key events chronologically.

-In music we were veloci'rap'tors and have written a class dinosaur rap!
+we were veloci'rap'tors and have written a class dinosaur rap!
 Yo innit!

 To be able to do this, we first had to explore the difference between beat and rhythm.